stop selling off student loans

 What you need to know

-In addition, we are all likely to lose out in the long term, because of the terms and conditions of the expected sell off (if the sale of older student loans are anything to go by).
+In addition, we are all likely to lose out in the long term, because of the terms and conditions of the expected sell-off (if the sale of older student loans is anything to go by).
 Clauses are introduced that mean there's little risk to the companies involved, while the public is forced to compensate the buyers of the loans if repayments are lower than expected.

-64% of us want the student loan book to be in public ownership (Survation, 2015)
+64% of us want the student loan book to be in public ownership (Survation, 2015).